I'm sooo not good at torturing so i outsource it to stalin

 "A trophy?"

 I did the math in my head.
 He must have been very young when he first laid hands on it.
+Could be his first blood, that's why he wanted to preserve it.

 A raw, choked sound ripped from his throat.
 He hunched over, his hands frantically scrambling for the broken pieces, completely forgetting the functional rifle he still held.